AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.7.7 =
+* Fix: cases where forms were submitted before the file in an simple upload field was uploaded
+* Fix: don't show unnapproved users in the userlisting
+* Fix: add back social connect option to bypass email confirmation

 = 3.7.6 =
 * Fix: make sure GDPR consent is properly stored when registering through Social Connect and Email Confirmation is active
 * Misc: remove the Filter Media menu from the Upload field Media Gallery popup